ibm-cloud-docs/watsonxdata/happy_path.md

 {: toc-completion-time="2h"}

 IBM provides promotion credits to allow a trial experience.
-The promotion code is sized to allow free trial of {{site.data.keyword.lakehouse_full}} for seven (7) days, if you carefully follow the tutorial.
+The promotion code is sized to allow free trial of {{site.data.keyword.lakehouse_full}} for seven (7) to twelve (12) days, if you carefully follow the tutorial.
 In this trial, you can explore and familiarize yourself with {{site.data.keyword.lakehouse_short}}.
 {: shortdesc}

 In this tutorial you learn how to claim your free promo code, apply it, monitor the usage of the credit, get started, size your starter instance of {{site.data.keyword.lakehouse_short}} and try it out.